 Once Upon A Goat by Dan Richards and Eric Barclay

 What happens when a king and queen wish for a baby again and again, only to find their wish granted with a baby goat instead of a baby human?
-A silly and sweet tale that shows how love is love, no matter what.
+This is a silly and sweet tale that shows how love is love, no matter what.

 Let’s Tell A Story!
 Fairy Tale Adventure by Lily Murray and Wesley Robins

-A fairy tale where you can choose your own path?
+A choose your own adventure fairy tale?
 Yes, please!
 Pick all the details about your story and head off to create your very own fractured fairy tale.
-Every time you read this one it can be a totally different fairy tale adventure!
+Every time you read this one, it can be a totally different fairy tale adventure!

 Goldilocks and Just One Bear by Leigh Hodgkinson